ryanlacey20/arduino-embedded-adaptive-fan-setup/README.md

 Low fan mode triggered in temperatures above ambient room temperature (23 Celsius-30 Celsius) High fam mode triggered in temperatures of excessive heat.

-LCD connected to display thetemperature in Celsius.
+LCD connected to display the temperature in Celsius.